American Public Education (NASDAQ:APEI) Releases Q3 2022 Earnings Guidance

 Institutional Inflows and Outflows

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Yousif Capital Management LLC boosted its position in shares of American Public Education by 4.8% in the first quarter.
-Yousif Capital Management LLC now owns 17,305 shares of the company’s stock valued at $368,000 after acquiring an additional 795 shares during the period.
-JPMorgan Chase & Co. raised its stake in shares of American Public Education by 2.6% during the second quarter.
-JPMorgan Chase & Co. now owns 38,007 shares of the company’s stock worth $614,000 after buying an additional 951 shares during the last quarter.
-PNC Financial Services Group Inc. grew its position in shares of American Public Education by 10.1% during the 1st quarter.
-PNC Financial Services Group Inc. now owns 10,783 shares of the company’s stock worth $230,000 after buying an additional 988 shares during the period.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its holdings in American Public Education by 14.1% in the first quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 16,129 shares of the company’s stock worth $343,000 after purchasing an additional 1,989 shares during the period.
-Finally, First Republic Investment Management Inc. grew its stake in American Public Education by 5.8% in the first quarter.
-First Republic Investment Management Inc. now owns 40,085 shares of the company’s stock valued at $851,000 after acquiring an additional 2,214 shares during the period.
-96.69% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+Lazard Asset Management LLC bought a new stake in shares of American Public Education in the 1st quarter worth about $108,000.
+MetLife Investment Management LLC increased its holdings in shares of American Public Education by 46.6% in the 1st quarter.
+MetLife Investment Management LLC now owns 9,417 shares of the company’s stock worth $200,000 after buying an additional 2,995 shares during the last quarter.
+PNC Financial Services Group Inc. increased its holdings in shares of American Public Education by 10.1% in the 1st quarter.
+PNC Financial Services Group Inc. now owns 10,783 shares of the company’s stock worth $230,000 after buying an additional 988 shares during the last quarter.
+Guggenheim Capital LLC bought a new stake in shares of American Public Education in the 1st quarter worth about $239,000.
+Finally, AQR Capital Management LLC purchased a new stake in American Public Education in the 2nd quarter valued at about $249,000.
+Hedge funds and other institutional investors own 96.69% of the company’s stock.

 American Public Education, Inc, together with its subsidiaries, provides online and campus-based postsecondary education.
 The company operates through three segments: American Public University System, Rasmussen University, and Hondros College of Nursing.
 It offers 130 degree programs and 111 certificate programs in various fields of study, including business administration, health science, technology, criminal justice, education, and liberal arts, as well as national security, military studies, intelligence, and homeland security.